kpaulisse/gotests-template/README.md

 ## Features

-- Creates a separate struct for the test cases and an array based on that struct.
-I find this to be more readable than the default templates which use an anonymous struct.
+- For methods, omits the receiver object and its fields.
+I've generally found that the receiver gets initialized by custom code most of the time (often with additional parameters e.g. to specify mocks).
+I rarely if ever passed in a receiver with parameters in the table driven test parameters...

 - Does not use `Args` but instead promotes each parameter as a capitalized, first-class member of the `testcase` struct.
+I find this to be more readable, especially for functions that (hopefully) don't have a super long list of parameters!

 - Has excellent support for the following types of functions/methods: